amirahyusof/solo-invoice-lite/README.md

 # Solo Invoice Lite

 A modern, lightweight invoicing application built with React and Vite.
-InvoiceMate helps freelancers and small business owners manage invoices, clients, and payments efficiently with a beautiful, intuitive interface.
+Solo Invoice Lite helps freelancers and small business owners manage invoices, clients, and payments efficiently with a beautiful, intuitive interface.

 ## Features